pragatikohli/caeliusProject/README.md

 3. Configure the MySQL database connection settings in the project to add your own database connection:

 - Open the `chatbot.java` file.
-- Update the `url`, `username`, and `password` properties with your AWS RDS MySQL database connection details.
+- Update the `url`, `username`, and `password` properties with your MySQL database connection details.

 4. Build and run the project.